paramrathour/Image-Grid-Generator/README.md

     --force-odd-size             Pass if desired grid dimension is odd, will keep the first ordered --grayscale-images           Pass if images are grayscale
-    --invert-chirality           Pass if a grid with inverse chirality is required --save-png                   Pass if desired output image extension is 'png' --save-jpg                   Pass if desired output image extension is 'jpg' --black-blank-image          Pass if desired blank images are required to be all black
+    --invert-chirality           Pass if a grid with inverse chirality is required --grid-flip-up-down          Pass if a vertically flipped grid is required --grid-flip-left-right       Pass if a horizontally flipped grid is required --save-png                   Pass if desired output image extension is 'png' --save-jpg                   Pass if desired output image extension is 'jpg' --black-blank-image          Pass if desired blank images are required to be all black